openstack/magnum/doc/source/user/index.rst

 volume with a filesystem on it can be mounted on a host and be made available to the container, then be unmounted when the container exits.

-Docker provides the 'volume' feature for this purpose: the user invokes the 'volume create' command, specifying a particular volume driver to perform the actual work.
-Then this volume can be mounted when a container is created.
-A number of third-party volume drivers support OpenStack Cinder as the backend, for example Rexray and Flocker.
-Magnum currently supports Rexray as the volume driver for Swarm.
-Other drivers are being considered.

 Kubernetes allows a previously created Cinder block to be mounted to a pod and this is done by specifying the block ID in the pod YAML file.
 When the pod is scheduled on a node, Kubernetes will interface with